Skip to main content

 Conflicts of Commitment and Reportable Outside Activities

-If you have questions about conflicts of interest involving academic decisions, contact Associate Dean Wei Hong.
+If you have questions about conflicts of interest and compliance with university policy, contact Jen William, Associate Dean for Faculty Affairs.